openstack/ha-guide/doc/ha-guide/source/index.rst

 This guide describes how to install and configure OpenStack for high availability.
-It supplements the Installation Guide and assumes that you are familiar with the material in that guide.
+It supplements the OpenStack Installation Guides and assumes that you are familiar with the material in those guides.

 This guide documents OpenStack Liberty, OpenStack Kilo, OpenStack Juno, and OpenStack Icehouse releases.